whoisdsmith/VAULTSIDIAN/Obsidian/obsidian/share-as-gist.md

 # Share as Gist

 ---

-# "Share as Gist" Obsidian plugin
+# "Share As Gist" Obsidian Plugin

 This plugin for Obsidian ([https://obsidian.md](https://obsidian.md)) allows you to share your notes as [GitHub Gists](https://gist.github.com/).